 To read any mobile NFC pass, you will need to provide your pass reading parameters in the config.txt file.
 This means a collector ID or merchant ID and ECC keys.
 These allow you to read and decrypt pass data that is held by your users, on their smartphones.
+(There is a VTAP Application Note which explains more about ECC key pairs and how to generate your own keys.)

 This first time, you will need to connect the VTAP100 to your PC, using a USB cable.
-(If needed, you can make changes remotely in future over a virtual COM port or serial port, see VTAP Serial Interface Guide.)
+(If needed, you can make changes remotely in future over a virtual COM port or serial port, see VTAP Serial Integration Guide.)